Philip Saumarez

-Captain Philip de Saumarez (1710–1747) was a British naval officer, notable for his role as captain of HMS Nottingham in capturing the French ship Mars and as the first lieutenant of George Anson,1st Baron Anson in his voyage around the world.
-He designed what would eventually be the first uniforms for the Royal Navy.
+Captain Philip de Saumarez (17 November 1710 – 14 October 1747) was a Royal Navy officer best known for his role in capturing the French ship Mars and as the first lieutenant of George Anson, 1st Baron Anson in his voyage around the world.
+He designed what would eventually be the first uniforms of the Royal Navy.

 Early life

 Philip de Saumarez was born in 1710, to Matthew de Saumarez and Anne Durell, daughter of John Durell and Ann Dumaresq.
 Saumarez had many notable naval officers in his family.
-His uncle was Captain Thomas Durell who was famous for the capture of the Spanish Princesa.
+His uncle was Captain Thomas Durell, who was famous for the capture of the Spanish Princesa.
 His nephew was an even more famous de Saumarez, Admiral James Saumarez, 1st Baron de Saumarez.
 He was also cousins with Admiral Thomas Dumaresq and Vice-Admiral Philip Durell.